Give Older Adults a Better Quality of Life

-The course covers important topics such as the physiological changes of aging, weight and nutrition problems in older adults, diet and cultural diversity in older adults, macronutrient, mineral, and vitamin requirements for older adults, and much more.
-It includes an added emphasis on health promotion as an essential resource for students in the fields of nutrition, nursing, public health and gerontology.
+The program covers important topics such as physiological changes of aging, weight, and nutrition problems in older adults; diet and cultural diversity in older adults; macronutrient, mineral, and vitamin requirements for older adults; and much more.

 - Identify nutritional recommendations for older adults based on the Dietary Guidelines for Americans and Healthy People 2020

-- Describe how dietary interventions can slow aging and the progression of disease
+- Describe to clients how dietary interventions can slow aging and the progression of disease

 - Explain how age-related changes in metabolism and health affect requirements for carbohydrates, fats, proteins, and fluids